openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Self-Issued OpenID Provider Response is returned when Self-Issued OP supports all of the Relying Party Registration metadata values received from the Relying Party in the registration parameter.
 If even one of the Relying Party Registration Metadata Values is not supported, Self-Issued OP MUST return an error according to Section 4.4.

 This extension defines the following claims to be included in the ID token for use in Self-Issued OpenID Provider Responses:

 * `sub`
     * REQUIRED.
 Subject identifier value, represented by a URI.
 When sub type is `jkt`, the value is the base64url encoded representation of the thumbprint of the key in the `sub_jwk` Claim.
 When sub type is `did`, the value is a decentralized identifier.
 The thumbprint value is computed as the SHA-256 hash of the octets of the UTF-8 representation of a JWK constructed containing only the REQUIRED members to represent the key, with the member names sorted into lexicographic order, and with no white space or line breaks.
 For instance, when the kty value is RSA, the member names e, kty, and n are the ones present in the constructed JWK used in the thumbprint computation and appear in that order; when the kty value is EC, the member names crv, kty, x, and y are present in that order.
 Note that this thumbprint calculation is the same as that defined in the JWK Thumbprint [RFC7638] specification.
 * `sub_jwk`
     * REQUIRED. a secure binding between the subject of the verifiable credential and the subject identifier (and related keys) of the holder who creates the presentation.
-When subr type is `jkt`, the key is a bare key in JWK [JWK] format (not an X.509 certificate value).
+When sub type is `jkt`, the key is a bare key in JWK [JWK] format (not an X.509 certificate value).
 When sub type is `did`, sub_jwk MUST contain a kid that is a DID URL referring to the verification method in the Self-Issued OP's DID Document that can be used to verify the JWS of the id_token directly or indirectly.
 The sub_jwk value is a JSON object.
 Use of the `sub_jwk` Claim is NOT RECOMMENDED when the OP is not Self-Issued.

 Whether the Self-Issued OP is a mobile client or a web client, response is the same as the normal Implicit Flow response with the following refinements.
 Since it is an Implicit Flow response, the response parameters will be returned in the URL fragment component, unless a different Response Mode was specified.

 1. The `iss` (issuer) Claim Value is `https://self-issued.me/v2`.
 1. The `sub` (subject) Claim value is either the base64url encoded representation of the thumbprint of the key in the `sub_jwk` Claim or a decentralized identifier.
 1. When `sub` Claim value is the base64url encoded representation of the thumbprint, a `sub_jwk` Claim is present, with its value being the public key used to check the signature of the ID Token.
 1. No Access Token is returned for accessing a UserInfo Endpoint, so all Claims returned MUST be in the ID Token.

 ## Verifiable Presentation Support

 Self-Issued OP and the RP that wish to support request and presentation of Verifiable Presentations MUST be compliant with OpenID Connect for Verifiable Presentations [@!OIDC4VP] and W3C Verifiable Credentials Specification [VC-DATA-MODEL].

 Verifiable Presentation is a tamper-evident presentation encoded in such a way that authorship of the data can be trusted after a process of cryptographic verification.
 Certain types of verifiable presentations might contain data that is synthesized from, but do not contain, the original verifiable credentials (for example, zero-knowledge proofs).
 [VC-DATA-MODEL]

 See [@!OIDC4VP] on how to support multiple credential formats such as JWT and Linked Data Proofs.

 ## Self-Issued ID Token Validation

 To validate the ID Token received, the RP MUST do the following:

-1. The Relying Party (RP) MUST validate that the value of the `iss` (issuer) Claim is `https://self-isued.me`.
+1. The Relying Party (RP) MUST validate that the value of the `iss` (issuer) Claim is `https://self-issued.me`.
 If iss contains a different value, the ID Token is not Self-Issued, and instead it MUST be validated according to Section 3.1.3.
 1. The RP MUST validate that the `aud` (audience) Claim contains the value of the `redirect_uri` that the RP sent in the Authentication Request as an audience.
 1. The RP MUST validate the signature of the ID Token.
 When sub type is`jkt`, validation is done according to JWS [JWS] using the algorithm specified in the alg Header Parameter of the JOSE Header, using the key in the `sub_jwk` Claim.
 When sub type is`did`, validation is done using the key derived as a result of DID Resolution as defined in [@!DID-CORE].
 The key is a bare key in JWK format (not an X.509 certificate value) when sub type is`jkt` or may be another key format when sub type is `did`.
 1. Default `alg` value is RS256.
 It MAY also be ES256, ES256K or EdDSA.